Friday, October 24, 2025

 The Midnight Library was also chosen for the last book club meeting at my workplace.
 Although I haven’t participated in the book club for some time (I tried once with Wherethe Crawdads Sing),seeing that they were doing The Midnight Library spurred me to read it on my own as I had a copy thanks to my last visit to Encore Books.

-As expected, The Midnight Library was an easy, breezy read.
-It was like a “feel-good” version of Ken Grimwood’s Replay.
-Instead of dying of a heart attack at 43 and waking up 25 years earlier in your younger body with all your memories intact over and over again, with each "re-awakening" having the opportunity for a do-over, Nora Seed overdoses on sleeping pills and ends up in The Midnight Library, a magical place containing an infinite number of books each representing a parallel life of yours had you made different choices, big or trivial.
+As expected, The Midnight Library was a breezy read, like a feel-good version of Ken Grimwood’s Replay.
+Instead of dying of a heart attack at 43 and reincarnating 25 years earlier in your younger body with all memories intact, with each "re-awakening" having the opportunity for a new do-over, Nora Seed overdoses on sleeping pills and ends up in The Midnight Library, a magical place containing an infinite number of books each representing a parallel life of yours had you made different choices, big or trivial.
 The library is managed by someone who was dear to you (in Nora’s case, her school librarian Mrs. Elm, and is also a place where time stops at midnight as you hover between life and death.
 While you’re in this state, you can slip into another version of your life in a parallel universe simply by choosing a book and reading the first line.

 What reminded me of Replay was in one of Nora's lives as a glaciologist, she met a man named Hugo, who was also a “slider” or “life jumper”.
 He had the same ability as her, except that he’d done this a lot longer, having sampled dozens, if not hundreds, of lives.
 Instead of a library though, Hugo’s quantum Shroedinger-esque in-between state was represented by a Midnight Video Store.
 Pretty cute, huh?